First-principles reasoning selects for explanatory reach over adaptive fit

 The KB's first-principles methodology is, in Deutsch's terms, a filter that selects for explanatory reach over adaptive fit.
 When a note derives a design pattern from constraints (finite context, no scoping mechanism, text-in/text-out), the derivation is explanatory — it says why the pattern works, which means it predicts where the pattern will fail (change the constraint, change the conclusion).
 When a note records "X works in practice," that's adaptive — useful but brittle to context change.

 The computational-model area exemplifies reach.
-PL concepts (scoping, partial evaluation, scheduling) were developed for compilers, but they reach into KB design because they capture structure that isn't programming-specific — they describe what happens when bounded processors compose text under constraints.
+Programming-language concepts (scoping, partial evaluation, scheduling) were developed for compilers, but they reach into KB design because they capture structure that isn't programming-specific — they describe what happens when bounded processors compose text under constraints.
 LLM context is composed without scoping doesn't just analogize to dynamic scoping — it identifies the same mechanism producing the same pathologies, and predicts the same remedies (lexically scoped sub-frames).

 The negative test